Naive Bayes Classifier Explained: Applications and Practice Problems of Naive Bayes Classifier

 - You might think to apply some classifier combination technique like ensembling, bagging and boosting but these methods would not help.
 Actually, “ensembling, boosting, bagging” won’t help since their purpose is to reduce variance.
 Naive Bayes has no variance to minimize.

-In this article, we looked at one of the supervised machine learning algorithm “Naive Bayes” mainly used for classification.
-Congrats, if you’ve thoroughly & understood this article, you’ve already taken you first step to master this algorithm.
+In this article, we looked at one of the supervised machine learning algorithms, “Naive Bayes” mainly used for classification.
+Congrats, if you’ve thoroughly & understood this article, you’ve already taken your first step toward mastering this algorithm.
 From here, all you need is practice.

-Further, I would suggest you to focus more on data pre-processing and feature selection prior to applying Naive Bayes algorithm.0 In future post, I will discuss about text and document classification using naive bayes in more detail.
+Further, I would suggest you focus more on data pre-processing and feature selection before applying the algorithm.
+In a future post, I will discuss about text and document classification using naive bayes in more detail.